Ford Mondeo (second generation)

 LX, Zetec, Zetec S, Ghia, Ghia X and ST. Despite this, a mid-cycle facelift in 2003 saw the introduction of some new trim levels.
-Titanium and Titanium X slotted in between Zetec S and Ghia, and ST220 slotted in above ST.
+Titanium and Titanium X slotted in between Zetec S and Ghia, and ST220 above the ST.

 As with its predecessor, passive safety was a major selling point of the 2000 Mondeo.
 With an even stronger bodyshell, Ford introduced its so-called "Intelligent Protection System" (IPS), which used an "intelligent" array of sensors based on a neural network, to decide the best combination of safety devices (traditional front passenger airbags, side airbags and curtain airbags) to deploy for a given crash situation.
 To enhance active safety, all models were fitted with anti-lock brakes and electronic brake-force distribution, with electronic stability program (ESP) available as an option.
-Performance blue was also an option at £2000.
 Ford's marketing of the time claimed the Mondeo was 'One of the safest places to be'.
 However, Euro NCAP's testing of the 2000 to 2007 Mondeo found that it protected worse than most key rivals (Vauxhall Vectra, Citroën C5, Toyota Avensis, Volkswagen Passat), achieving a lower-end 4 star rating.
 Ford redesigned part of the car and it was re-tested, but the higher-than-average risk of chest injury to the driver in the frontal impact remained because the first and second generation Mondeo were based on the relatively dated CDW27 platform which related to the Mazda GE platform designed in late 1980s.

 The Mondeo established itself as Britain's most popular automobile in its class and held this position every year from 2001 onwards, though this size of car has fallen slightly in popularity during the 2000s.
 This version of the Mondeo has never come higher than sixth in the SMMT's official list of the top selling cars in the UK each year.
 In 2003, it came tenth in the list.

 The second generation Mondeo was never sold in Australia, as Ford Australia argued that the segment of the market was in decline.
 However in neighbouring New Zealand, it was voted Car of the Year in 2002 by the New Zealand Motoring Writers' Guild.